 - Bullying is repeated aggressive actions with the intent of causing harm, distress or fear to a person or group who has (or is thought to have) less power. - Cyber bullying is using social media to intentionally target, embarrass, harass or threaten another person.
-The scope of shame is far wider because the potential audience is far bigger. - Bullies may try to excuse their behaviour if the intention is humour. persuasion or authority but if the action is deliberately aimed at making someone feel "lesser than", it is still bullying. - Bullying isn't the same as having a conflict or disliking someone.
+The scope of shame is far wider because the potential audience is far bigger. - Bullies may try to excuse their behaviour if their purpose or intent is humour. persuasion or asserting authority.
+But if the action is deliberately aimed at making someone feel "lesser than" - it is bullying. - Bullying isn't the same as having a conflict or disliking someone.
 Accidental harm, disagreement, bossiness, and even being excluded from something are not bullying because the intent to harm or be more powerful isn't there.
 Because "feeling safe" has grown to mean "not having anything difficult happen to me", people can confuse regular relational difficulties with bullying.